josephlijo/software-process/software-architecture/design-patterns/actor-model/README.md

 - One way to pass this error code to the main thread is to **place it where the `caller` expects it results**.
 What happens if the *worker thread* completely exceptions out - in this case the main thread doesn't have the error information in its call stack.
 - **To summarize**:
 ```
-  We need to introduce new task-completion of exception propagation mechanism and cannot solely depend on call stack
+  We need to introduce new task-completion or exception propagation mechanism and cannot solely depend on call stack
 ```

 ### Actor model to deal with distributed computing concerns